Tuesday, February 23, 2021

 240221 - “Pre Extinction People” · Chapter 9

-Hoping for late afternoon nap, he opted to answer the knock at his door.
-It was Tieh Ngong holding a small teapot of fragrant tea, Pasqual attempted to conceal his happiness at seeing her - it confused him.
+Still hoping for a late afternoon nap, Pasqual opened his door to a quiet knock.
+Tieh Ngong held a tray with small teapot of fragrant tea; he opened the door wider, not taking his eyes off the pot or the tray.
 “I thought this might be helpful.
-The weather can interfere with sleep if you’re not used to it.”
-She was dressed comfortably with concessions to the oppressive humidity that gathered steam around the setting sun like a train leaving the station loaded with boxcars of heat.
-He tried not to take notice of her easy beauty having traveled enough to know the reputation of white men in exotic lands.
-Her studied manners suggested she was more curious about his swarthy appearance than threatened.
-He asked if she would like to come in, but after leaving the teapot at a low table she returned to the doorway and perched with a frank evaluation of him and his obvious fatigue.
-“Are you sleeping okay in the heat?” asking like she might be asking about a price in a store rather than referring to a force of nature that felt like a grip around one’s throat.
+The weather here can interfere with sleep when you’re not used to it.”
+She was dressed with comfortable concessions to the oppressive humidity gathering around the setting sun like a locomotive hauling schorching boxcars of heat.
+He tried not to stare at her easy beauty, having traveled enough to know the reputation of white men in exotic lands.
+Her studied manner and frank gaze indicated she might be more curious than threatened by his latin looks.
+He asked if she would like to come in; she walked in leaving the teapot at a low table and returned to her post at the doorframe.

-“What does that mean ‘goose the bottom line?” she asked.
-It was Pasqual’s turn to chuckle realizing what an accomplishment it was for this young woman to master a foreign language so seamlessly without access to many cultural idioms, yet understanding the scientific relationship of REM to sleep.
+“What does that mean ‘goose the bottom line?” she asked boldly.
+It was Pasqual who was bemuse, realizing what an accomplishment for Tieh Ngong to master a foreign language having little access to many cultural idioms, yet able see the scientific relationship of REM to sleep.

-Gazing at her poised possession of the doorway, Pasqual suggested “Think of ‘goosing the bottom line’ like the hand of a grandmother on the butt of a small child who wandered too far off the curb of a busy street; ” Pasqual enjoyed watching this woman think with no idea what she thought, much different than the hardened women of the West though there was something very wary in her manner; much like the women of the West.
-Pasqual had almost forgotten what comfort could be found in the company of a beautiful woman’s attention.
+Gazing at her poise at the doorframe, Pasqual suggested; “Think of ‘goosing the bottom line’ like a grandmother paddling the butt of a small child who wandered too closet o the curb of a busy street; ” Pasqual enjoyed watching her ponder, with no idea what that might look like.
+She was vastly different from the snarky sophistication of western women; though, east and west had been wounded by the titillation of the media market making necessary the wariness of the modern female.
+Still, Pasqual had nearly forgotten what comfort could be found in the company of a beautiful woman’s attention.

-Their transient moment of intimacy was broken by footfalls in the narrow hallway by one of the diners from the “Cafe Banh Mi Diametro;” the other night, and the continuing coincidence heightened Pasqual’s concern about being trailed, given the nature of his visit.
-Rather than engage this unwelcome stranger, Pasqual excused himself with a slight bow while nodding to Tieh, he remarked “Can we continue this another time?” closing the door on a conversation that required his inattention.
-Behind the closed door Pasqual determined it would be a good opportunity to explore more of Hoi An and gathered his shoulder pack for a bicycle ride.
-He re-opened the door; excusing himself past the two, and while appearing to scroll for messages, snapped a photo of the interloper for future reference.
+Their transient near-intimacy was broken by footfalls in the narrow hallway.
+One of the 'suits' from the “Cafe Banh Mi Diametro;” on Pasqual's second night, becoming a continued coincidence; it heightened Pasqual’s 'spidey sense'.
+Given all the unknowns, rather than engage a stranger, Pasqual pointedly excused himself with a slight bow, nodding to Tieh he remarked “May we continue another time?” closing the door on a conversation that demanded inattention.
+Standing at the closed door, Pasqual determined it was a good time to explore more of Hoi An and gathered his shoulder pack for a ride on the complimentary bicycles.
+He opened the door; and excused himself past the couple; pausing he appeared to orient himself using his screen, instead snapping a photo of Tieh Ngong and the 'suit'.

-Hoi An was a delightful city to bicycle in - flat with slow moving scooters, transporting necessities encouraging responsible driving and reflexive courtesy aiding a flow of traffic like the tidal flows of the estuaries lapping at the long shoreline of the ancient city.
-There was an easy tension between foreigners and locals not much different than grazing herds on any savanna in the world where resources fluctuated between feast or famine.
-The Covid pandemic had been repeatedly curtailed in Viet Nam, though the population was only marginally vaccinated.
-The rapid mutations of the 2nd Wave required a more sophisticated science than the developing economy of the recovering war ravaged country could support.
-Containment was possible by brute force quarantines and an educated population that easily cooperated in projects of mutual self interest.
+Hoi An was bicycle heaven - flat with slow moving scooters, laden with lives, livestock and an abundance of civility from reflexive courtesy.
+The flow of traffic mimicked the tidal flows of the estuaries lapping the infinite shoreline of an ancient city.
+There was an easy tension between foreigners and locals aping grazing herds of any savanna on the planet where resources fluctuated between feast or famine.
+The pandemic had been repeatedly beaten down in Viet Nam, though the population was only marginally vaccinated.
+The rapid mutations of the 2nd Wave required a more sophisticated science than the developing economy of the recovering once war-ravaged country could support.
+Containment was possible by brute force quarantines and an educated population that easily cooperated in projects of mutual defense.

-The foreign population was a mixed bag; Pasqual was long over the presumption that travel translated into tolerance and warm-heartedness; his short time in Vietnam confirmed his working hypothesis and Viet Nam was no exception.
+The current foreign invaders were a mixed bag; Pasqual was long over the presumption that travel translated into tolerance and warm-heartedness; just a short time in Vietnam confirmed his less-then-generous hypothesis - Viet Nam proved no exception.
 Almost from the boarding gate of his flight, through to Da Nang, Pasqual’s “Neoliberal/Covertfascist” radar was on high alert.
-He found himself surrounded by unctuous, well-dressed travelers - refugees from late stage capitalism escaping the failed states of their birth nations taking every last shekel of extracted profit, while they searched the world over for “opportunities” to mine depressed economies and train the “little brown brother’s” in the virtues of anarchistic capitalism - as they had been indoctrinated to do.
+He found himself surrounded by unctuous, well-dressed tourist/refugee of late stage capitalism having escaped the collapsing excavation economies of their birth nations with every last shekel of purloined profit.
+The strategy for 'infinite growth paradigm', generated computer models for “opportunities” to mine depressed economies and train the “little brown brother” in the virtues of anarchistic capitalism - as they had been indoctrinated to believe.

-In and amongst the amoral mercantile predators was the flotsam and jetsam of a broken civilization - earnest entrepreneurs; honest workers; and loving souls searching for a path out from the rapacious paradigm of “infinite growth” in a “finite world” that was causing untenable environmental havoc in an unstable political climate.
+In and amongst the amoral mercantile predators were flotsam and jetsam of a broken civilization - earnest entrepreneurs; honest workers; and loving souls searching for a path out from the rapacious paradigm of “infinite growth” in a “finite world” that had created catastrophic environmental havoc, lethally mutating infirmities bringing immeasurable death to a ravaged political terrain.

 +-+-+-

-Pasqual was able to bicycle off some of his anxiety, the rest evaporated by breathing the ceaseless beauty of a land long loved tended by tireless bodies.
-He wandered alleys and cement trails in the direction he thought Ngài Trâu’s studio might be found, not wanting to call, Pasqual determined he’d rather evaluate an unannounced welcome.
-After kilometers in the general direction of Ngài Trâu’s studio, the map on Pasqual’s phone began to intersect with landmarks he was looking at.
-In front of the memorable entryway and massive door from his first visit, he secured his mount and knocked.
+Pasqual was able to bicycle off some of his anxiety, the rest evaporated with each breath into the salt saturated beauty of land lovingly tended for eons.
+He wandered alleys and cement trails in the direction he thought Ngài Trâu’s studio might be found, Pasqual wanted to wanted to find what unannounced visit might yield.
+After kilometers in the general direction of Ngài Trâu’s studio, the map on Pasqual’s phone intersected with landmarks he'd been looking at.
+Standing at the massive door from his first visit, he secured his mount and knocked.
 Again, as though he’d been expected the door breathed open to reveal the calm intensity of Ngài Trâu’s placid gaze and a clear invitation to enter.

-The light of day added a much different perspective to the artist’s work, but Pasqual was also nearly certain that many of the pieces were entirely different than the ones he viewed only a few nights earlier.
+The light of day added a much different perspective to the artist’s work, but Pasqual was also nearly certain that many of the pieces were not what he'd seen only a few nights earlier.

 “Perhaps I am being impatient,” Pasqual said quietly.
-“I know that you said you would contact me when you had any information; as you know my uncle Jose Ortega was listed as MIA during the Tet Offensive of 1968; I have other matters which require me to journey to Hue which may coincide, and I was hoping there might be research I could do if you had learned anything useful from your sources.”
+“I know you said you'd contact me with any information about my uncle.
+I don't remember if I'd told you he was listed as MIA during the Tet Offensive of 1968.
+I have other matters which will take me to Hue; the two matters may coincide.
+I was hoping there might be research I could help with if you had learned anything useful from your sources.”
 Pasqual paused, not wanting to insist.
-He had learned from a distant aunt that Jose - a devoutly religious man - was deeply conflicted about his service to the military and was in the process of filing for “Conscientious Objector” when assigned to Hue where had visited the Root Pagoda at Từ Hiếu a number of times prior to the Tet Offensive of ’68 when he went “Missing in Action.”
+He had learned from a distant aunt that Jose Ortega - a devoutly religious man - was deeply conflicted about his service to the military and was in the process of filing for release from military duty as “Conscientious Objector” when he was assigned to Hue.
+He visited the Root Pagoda at Từ Hiếu a number of times prior to the Tet Offensive of ’68 where he went “Missing in Action.”

-Pasqual had read much from Sir Arthur Conan Doyle at Mordecaise insistence, and the quote by Sherlock Holmes to Dr. Watson - “How many times have I said to you that when you when you have eliminated the impossible, whatever remains however improbable, must be the truth?” remained tattooed to the inside of Pasqual’s skull.
+Pasqual studied Sir Arthur Conan Doyle from having watched Mordecaise' enthusiasm for the master sleuth; one quote of Sherlock Holmes to Dr. Watson remained tattooed to the inside of Pasqual’s skull; - “How many times have I said to you when you when you have eliminated the impossible, whatever remains however improbable, must be the truth?”

 +-+-+-

-As promised, Archdai Tryump; The Earl of Rye, 3rd Duke of Avignon did return: 1st through his solicitor; then municipal functionaries; and lastly through commercial threats from the websites which used ‘canned’ legalize about resorting to the “unnecessary recourse of internet sanctions,” which Leslei, on a deeply considered whim, stymied all complaint with a single signature transferring the remaining 8 years of Demsford’s original lease to her.
+As promised, Archdai Tryump; The Earl of Rye, 3rd Duke of Avignon did return: 1st through his solicitor; then municipal functionaries; and lastly through commercial threats from the websites which published ‘canned’ legalize about resorting to the “unnecessary recourse of internet sanctions,” which Leslei, on a deeply considered whim, neutered all further complaint with a single signature for Madame Ouvière transferring the remaining 8 years of Demsford’s original lease to Leslei.

-Something, rankled Leslei Coerktern’s keen “spidey” sense of righteousness, though inexplicably disconsolate amidst the conifers and idyl so close to one of Cezanne’s views of Mont Sainte-Victoire, she combined her ennui with her ability to induce an existential trance state and focused on a hard-target computer search of Archdai Tryump and all associated capital assets.
-‘The Corporate Putsch’ had been very successful after Y2k, in part due to primative “Data Warehousing” technology that transferred “handshakes” mindlessly from server to server; but alas, hubris knows no bounds, especially the techno variety, and “byte drift” began an inexorable sifting through antiquated algorithms like a digital Sahara might cross potholed interstates of a different age; ultimately; she wasn’t even sure if the subject of her original search, Archdai Tryump, was even aware of how close his ‘old money’ ties brought him in close proximity to the greatest accumulation of invisible wealth the world had ever known.
+Something about the bloviating aristocrat, rankled Leslei Coerktern’s keen sense of fairness, and though inexplicably disconsolate amidst the conifers and idyl so close to one of Cezanne’s views of Mont Sainte-Victoire, she combined her ennui with an uncommon ability to manifest an existential trance state from which she focused on a hard-target computer search of Archdai Tryump and his public assets.
+‘The Corporate Putsch’ had been very successful after Y2k, in part due to primitive “Data Warehousing” technology that transferred “handshakes” mindlessly from server to server; but alas, hubris knows no bounds, especially the techno variety, and “byte drift” began an inexorable sift through antiquated algorithms like sand in a digital Sahara might behave crossing potholed interstates of a different age; ultimately; she wasn’t even sure if the subject of her original search, Archdai Tryump, was aware of how near his ‘old money’ ties brought him in close proximity to the greatest accumulation of invisible wealth the world had ever known.

-Empires’ “ conceit about inevitable invulnerability” allowed this process to gradually cascade rivulets of previously sacrosanct private capital, while technological gravity archived these lost bytes into the “public domain;” the incidental trickles 3rd, 4th . .. place decimal points of monetary value eventually accumulated into a vast gulley of hard currency value, the infinite growth paradigm conceived of but did not anticipate with the unforeseen intersection of the programmably diabolical capacity of Artificial Intelligence to obfuscate and confuse, when its only command was to hide assets - which as it happened, AI did masterfully · hence “The Pot,” the only name given to an obscure file @.314.org within the public domain and which ironically remained within the “Public Domain.”
-Over time, the value of hard currency for this file exceeded many times over the combined assets of the 100 richest individuals on the planet - 100s of trillions of dollars virtually indistinguishable from digital “white noise.”
+Empires’ conceit about its inevitable invulnerability” allowed this process to gradually cascade rivulets of previously sacrosanct private capital, while technological residue processed these lost bytes into the “public domain;” the incidental trickles from 3rd, 4th . .. place decimal points of value eventually accumulated into a vast ocean of hard currency translatable value, the infinite growth paradigm factored the concept, but did not anticipate the unforeseen intersection of the programmably scalable capacity for deceit of Artificial Intelligence and its inexplicably autonomous operational valance toward obfuscation and confusion: therefore ·: when its root command was <hide assets> - AI did so masterfully · under a public domain name of “The Pot,” the only name given to an obscure file @.314.org within the public domain and remained within the “Public Domain.”
+Over time, the accumulation of hard currency value for this file exceeded many times over the combined assets of the 100 richest individuals on the planet - billions of trillions of dollars virtually indistinguishable from digital “white noise.”

 +-+-+-